m-a-d-n-e-s-s/madness/src/apps/molresponse/molresponse_tutorial.md

-# Understanding and Using the `molresponse` code
+# Tutorial: Understanding and using the `molresponse` code

-Sure!
-I'd be glad to help.
-Let's start with the introduction.

----
+ In this tutorial, we will explore the computation of frequency-dependent response properties using the `FrequencyResponse` class within `molresponse`.

-## Understanding and Using the `molresponse` code
+## Overview of `molresponse`

-Welcome to this tutorial on `molresponse`, a powerful tool for calculating molecular response properties!

-Over the next few slides, we will:

-1. Introduce the theoretical background and structure of the `molresponse` code.
-2. Explain the different components of the code and their functionality.
-3. Demonstrate the configuration and use of `molresponse` through two practical examples: calculating static and frequency-dependent responses.

-Our aim is to equip you with the knowledge and skills to effectively use `molresponse` in your own scientific research.

----
+`molresponse` is a multiresolution solver designed to compute response properties and excited states of molecular systems.
+Solver computes response states starting with a `moldft` calculation, which provides the ground state of the system

 ## Computing Frequency-Dependent Response with `FrequencyResponse` class

-In `molresponse`, frequency-dependent response properties are calculated with the `FrequencyResponse` class.
-It primarily solves the frequency-dependent coupled response equations. in the form,
+In `molresponse`, the computation of frequency-dependent response properties is achieved by solving the coupled response equations in integral form:

 $$\boldsymbol{X}=\boldsymbol{G(\omega_a)}\star[\boldsymbol{VX}+\boldsymbol{P}]$$

-Let's break down this equation:
+Here's a breakdown of the variables involved:

-- $\boldsymbol{X}$ is the response vector containing the
+- $\boldsymbol{X}$: The response vector containing the transition functions.
-- $\boldsymbol{G(\omega_a)}$ is the Green's function.
+- $\boldsymbol{G(\omega_a)}$: The Green's function.
-- $\boldsymbol{V}$ is the potential.
+- $\boldsymbol{V}$: The potential.
-- $\boldsymbol{P}$ is the perturbation operator (dipole/nuclear/2nd_order...).
+- $\boldsymbol{P}$: The perturbation operator (e.g., dipole, nuclear, second-order).

----
+- $\omega_a$: The frequency of the perturbation.

+Therefore, response calculation is parameterized by:

+1. The ground state calculation with molecular geometry, ground state orbitals, and orbital energies.
+2. The perturbation operator.
+3. The frequency of the perturbation.

+The solver iteratively computes the response vector, starting from an initial $\boldsymbol{X}$, until convergence is reached.
+Convergence is determined by the bsh residuals of the response vectors and the change in the response density, both falling below defined thresholds.
+With convergence, the response vectors are used to computed the frequency-dependent response properties.

-## Understanding the `X_space` class
+### Understanding the `X_space` class

-The X_Space class is a fundamental component in molresponse as it encapsulates the response vector, $\boldsymbol{X}$, for the system.
-This is crucial because we often need to solve for multiple perturbations at the same time.
+The `X_Space` class is a fundamental component in molresponse as it encapsulates all response vectors computed in a response calculation.
+The solver is capable of solvin multiple perturbations at the same time.

 ```cpp
     struct X_space {